pedrosqra/Rodolfo/README.md

 ### :triangular_flag_on_post: Getting started

-1. First, run yarn install inside the folder named rodolfo
+1. First, run yarn install inside the folder named rodolfo.

 ```sh
 yarn install
 ```

 2. After that, run npx react-native run-android to use this app in your Android device via USB cable.
-Make sure you already have a [React-Native environment](https://reactnative.dev/docs/environment-setup) setup
+Make sure you already have a [React-Native environment](https://reactnative.dev/docs/environment-setup) setup ready.

 ```sh
 npx react-native run-android
 ```

-3. Then, open a new tab in your terminal an run yarn star.
+3. Then, open a new tab in your terminal an run yarn start.

 ```sh
 yarn start